 Consumer Loans.
-Certain Accounts may hold or be exposed to consumer loans, including credit card receivables, automobile loans, student loans, peer-to-peer loans, litigation finance loans, unsecured consumer credit loans, or other loans.
-These loans are subject to risks of prepayment, delinquency, foreclosure and other risks default similar to those present in mortgage loans.
+Certain Accounts may hold or be exposed to consumer loans, including credit card receivables, automobile loans, student loans, peer-to-peer loans, litigation finance loans, or other loans.
+These loans are subject to risks of prepayment, delinquency and default similar to those present in mortgage loans.
 Consumer loans may be backed by collateral (as in automobile loans) or they may be unsecured, exposing the Account to default risk as an unsecured creditor of an individual borrower.
 Congress, regulators such as the Consumer Financial Protection Bureau and the individual states may further regulate the consumer credit industry in ways that make it more difficult for servicers of such loans to collect payments on such loans, resulting in reduced collections.
 Changes to federal or state bankruptcy or debtor relief laws may also impede collection efforts or alter timing and amount of collections.
-Please see "Government and Regulatory Risk" below.